 Production a gift of Rolex

-Additional funding from The Walter and Leonore Annenberg Endowment Fund, Marina Kellen French, and the Estate of Michael L. Tapper, M.D.
+Additional funding from The Walter and Leonore Annenberg Endowment Fund, Marina Kellen French, Linda Hirshman, the Estate of Michael L. Tapper, M.D., and an anonymous donor

 World premiere: National Theater (now Estates Theater), Prague, 1787.
 Aided by his ingenious librettist, Lorenzo Da Ponte, Mozart approached his operatic retelling of the Don Juan myth from a point of view that is neither tragic nor entirely comic, but rather lighthearted, urbane, and ironic.
 We follow the title character and his earthy comic sidekick, Leporello, through a series of encounters that begins with a fatal duel, moves back and forth between the humorous and the sentimental, and ends with the protagonist being dragged down to hell.